This article was previously published July 11, 2014, and was updated on April 11, 2022

 Paint is always a good choice for the walls as it can be easily touched up if a pet does put a muddy paw on it.
 If the pet is a cat, avoid textured wallpaper on the walls.
 To a cat, this serves the same function as a scratching post, and wallpaper will soon become torn by their claws.

 Cats and dogs love to see what is happening in the world outside the home, and windows can be tricky for people with pets.
-Those above ground level pose particular problems as cats can fall out of windows, and despite their reputation for always falling on their feet, they may hurt themselves or worse.
+Those above ground level pose particular problems as cats can fall out of windows (definitely not pet friendly!), and despite their reputation for always falling on their feet, they may hurt themselves or worse.
 A good way to prevent this happening is to install fitted shutters which still allow a room to be aired and illuminated, but will act as a barrier.

 Pet food on show in the kitchen can look unsightly; a recent innovation is to have the kick space beneath kitchen cabinets adapted so that it opens to reveal a sliding shelf that holds the dishes.
 This can then be pushed back and hidden once the pet has finished eating to keep the kitchen tidy.